-You can read more about the KYC Compliance Manual by clicking the link and find out how this comprehensive document will not only help you to exceed the FCA’s minimum requirements, but also includes reference information on many FCA handbook areas for your staff to read and the CONC sourcebook requirements for Consumer Credit regulated firms.
+You can read more about the FCA Compliance Manual by clicking the link and find out how this comprehensive document will not only help you to exceed the FCA’s minimum requirements, but also includes reference information on many FCA handbook areas for your staff to read and the CONC sourcebook requirements for Consumer Credit regulated firms.

 Initial Disclosure Documents

 If you are a regulated firm who is obligated to provide your customers with disclosure documents, you can find a great tool over on the FCA’s website which will provide you with a free IDD template in a word document format.
 Your IDD must be sent in with your initial authorisation application, so using the FCA’s own template is a great way to ensure that you have all of the relevant and required information on the document.

 You can find the FCA’s Initial Disclosure Document by searching their website.